BackofenLab/GraphClust-2/README.md

   * In **any computer with network connection to the host**: [http://HOSTIP:8080]()

 ## Help
-### Interactive tours
-Interactive Tours are available for Galaxy and Galaxy-GraphClust.
-To run the tours please on top panel go to **Help→Interactive Tours** and click on one of the tours prefixed **GraphClust workflow**.
-You can check the other tours for a more general introduction to the Galaxy interface.

 ### Video tutorial
 You can check this Youtube video on setting-up and running Galaxy-GraphClust.